 The product also comes in a small, slim tube, which makes it easy to cart around in your handbag should such an occasion arise when you need to quickly de-hair (we hope not).
 But best of all?
 It removes hair in exactly two and a half minutes!

-Buy: Avon Skin So Soft and Smooth Facial Hair Removal Cream, £2.50, Avon.
+Buy: Avon Moisturising Facial Hair Removal Cream, £3.99, Amazon.

 If all else fails, there's always homemade hair removal remedies such as sugaring, a treat using a combination of sugar, lemon and hot water to remove the hair from the root.
 Not strictly cream (it's more like a gel), but a great alternative to waxing.